A person is serious if he believes in what he would

 in Literature for the year 2000, was born in Ganzhou in

-eastern China, but left China in 1987 and is now a French citizen, living
+eastern China, but left China in 1987, became a French citizen in 1998, and lives

 France, (like so many others), finding in